Gaurav8595/Airbnb-Clone/README.md

 # Airbnb-Clone
 This is an airbnb clone made using nextjs
 <br>
-Author-Vidur Sharma and Gaurav Sharma
+Author-Vidur and Gaurav
+This is my first fork